MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

        6. When image input is added the dropdown will only show models from foundary that work with images.
           ![image](https://github.com/user-attachments/assets/98c740f5-0d37-4e1d-9cdc-cfd4d5fd065b)

-## How can I manage my foundary model:
+## How can I manage my foundary model?

 1.The Azure AI foundary models are connected by connected.
-You can set the governace policy for this connector in policy page in PPAC.Under name 'Azure AI Foundary'
+You can set the governace policy for this connector in policy page in PPAC.Under name 'Azure AI Foundary'.
 ![image](https://github.com/user-attachments/assets/62a6b7a1-9be2-47ba-9ea3-b213c221071b)
 2.Each model with which maker has set-up a connection is also available as a connection page.
 ![image](https://github.com/user-attachments/assets/71e258b2-df47-43b0-ac2c-c8bfa53bae99)

 This currently supports models with chat completion type.

-## Limitation:
+### Limitation

-Some models eg: Mistral, O3 and O1 are not supported today and will be available in June.
+Some models, for example 'Mistral', 'O3', and 'O1', aren't supported.

 > [!NOTE]
 > We recommend you apply Responsible AI (RAI) policies as applicable for the models you want to use and manage that in Azure AI Foundry.